Research

 Understanding AGN Sub-Types

-My Ph.D. project aims on unraveling the physical distinctions among AGN sub-types and examining their correlations with the orientation of the AGN and host galaxy, the accretion rate of the AGN, and the dust obscuration of the host galaxy.
+My Ph.D. project aims to unravel the physical distinctions among AGN sub-types and examine their correlations with the orientation of the AGN and host galaxy, the accretion rate of the AGN, and the dust obscuration of the host galaxy.
 Specifically, my work entails a comprehensive exploration of variations in the Hβ and [OIII] emission line ratios over two epochs.
 By analysing these ratios, I aim to infer the transient properties of AGN.

 Changing Look AGN

-The [OIII] emission line is a tracer of the host galaxy star formation along with AGN narrow-line emission.
-This is not expected to change in short timescales.
-In contrast, the broad Hβ emission line is a tracer of the accretion rate of the AGN and is expected to vary in short timescales.
-Therefore, the ratio of the Hβ to [OIII] emission lines is expected to vary on short timescales.
-However, certain AGN exhibit extreme fluctuations, including the abrupt appearance or disappearance of the broad component of the Hβ emission line within just a few months.
+The [OIII] emission line is a tracer of host galaxy star formation along with AGN narrow-line emission, and is not expected to change on short timescales.
+In contrast, the broad Hβ emission line traces the accretion rate of the AGN and is expected to vary on short timescales.
+Therefore, the Hβ/[OIII] ratio is expected to vary accordingly.
+However, certain AGN exhibit extreme fluctuations — including the abrupt appearance or disappearance of the broad Hβ component within just a few months.
 Such phenomena are classified as Changing Look AGN (CLAGN).
-For my Honours Thesis, I focused on the identification of CLAGN through the analysis of light curves.
+For my Honours Thesis, I focused on identifying CLAGN through the analysis of light curves.